sd2wiebe/MechaCar_Statistical_Analysis/README.md

 ![alttext](https://github.com/sd2wiebe/MechaCar_Statistical_Analysis/blob/main/t_test_lot3.png)

 </p>
 For lot 3 we see there is a p-value of .042, which is less than .05.
-Thus we must reject the null hypothesis that the a significant difference in means does not exist, and accept the alternative hypothesis that a significant difference in means does exist.
+Thus we must reject the null hypothesis that a significant difference in means does not exist, and accept the alternative hypothesis that a significant difference in means does exist.